I Saw Two of My Cars in Pontevedra

 Yes, it's amazing that I've had the Audi TT (which replaced the Alfa) for 15 years now!
 It might be time for a new vehicle.

-Fine auto journalism as usual Felix
+Fine auto journalism as usual, Felix.

-I always enjoy your automemerobilia.
+I always enjoy your auto memorabilia.

 Thanks, Kent!